-After you've travelled around the countryside, there will be no need to leave the shores of Iceland right away, since this package includes two additional free days in Reykjavík City with accommodation.
+After you've traveled around the countryside, there will be no need to leave the shores of Iceland right away, since this package includes two additional free days in Reykjavík City with accommodation.
 That means you can explore the Northernmost capital in the world to your heart's content.

 So sit back and get ready to experience all the wonders of the Ring Road in a small group with this fantastic package.
 Don't hesitate and book your winter adventure now!
 Check availability by choosing a date.

-Once you have fully enjoyed the benefits of the lagoon, your bus will take you to the capital city, Reykjavík where you can check into your accommodation.
-Before turning in, feel free to explore the charming downtown and its many sights, shops, restaurants and cafés.
+Once you have fully enjoyed the benefits of the lagoon, your bus will take you to the capital city, Reykjavík, where you can check into your accommodation.
+Before turning in, feel free to explore the charming downtown and its many sights, shops, restaurants, and cafés.

 You will spend the night in Reykjavík.

 On your second day, you will leave the capital behind for the time being and board your minibus, where you will get to know the rest of the passengers and your friendly guides.
 You will begin by heading out to see the famed sights of the Golden Circle.
 This route is by far the most celebrated one in the entire country, and you will immediately understand why upon arrival.